 - The term “Geothermal” derives from the Greek words “geo” (meaning earth” and “therme” (meaning heat).

 - Geothermal activity provides the energy behind volcanoes, hot springs and geysers.

-- Geothermal energy has been around since the earth formed and humans have used hot springs heated by geothermal activity for thousands of years.
+- Civilisations have been using hot springs heated by geothermal activity for thousands of years.

 - There are over 40 geothermal power plants in the USA alone with many more dotted across the globe.

-An Overview of the Geothermal Energy Facts
+An overview of the facts

 Overall, geothermal energy is seen as a highly efficient, renewable and environmentally friendly source of energy.
 We can use this energy to provide electricity through geothermal power stations or to heat our homes through the use of ground source heat pumps.
 Geothermal energy has been around since the earth formed and man has been known to use this for bathing purposes for thousands of years.